PinChe567/Predictive-Modeling-of-Probiotic-Pathogen-Interactions/README.md

 Author: Huang, P.-C. & Ciou, Z.-C.

 Download analysis_plan and code folders first.

+The files correspond to the results presented in **Figures 2-5** of the manuscript.
 The computational workflow is organized into the following Python scripts:

 | Script | Purpose |
 |---|---|